-To enable the alarm, reload the alarm list using the following command: jreconfigalarm
+4. To enable the alarm, reload the alarm list using the following command: jreconfigalarm

-Specify the mail host About this task
+Specify the mail host

 The mail host parameter in js.conf defines the type of email server used and the name of the email host.
 This information is important for receiving email notifications from the Process Manager Server.